szemenyeim/DynEnv/README.md

 ![Top camera image](https://raw.githubusercontent.com/szemenyeim/DynEnv/master/bigNoise/top.gif)
 ![Bottom camera image](https://raw.githubusercontent.com/szemenyeim/DynEnv/master/bigNoise/bottom.gif)

+### Important functions

+`reset()` Resets the environment to a new game and returns initial observations.
+`setRandomSeed(seed)` Sets the environment seed, resets the environment and returns initial observations.
+`getObservationSize()` Returns information about the observations returned by the envionrment.
+`getActionSize()` Returns information about the actions the environment expects.
+`step(actions)` Performs one step.
+This consists of several simulation steps (10 for the Driving and 50 for the RoboCup envs).
+It returns observations for every 10 simulation steps and full state for the last step.

 ### So, what are the actions?

 The environments expect an iterable object containing the actions for every player.
 Each player action must contain the following: